unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.26

+* Allow Form and Field items to setup autocomplete attribute

 ### 3.25

 * Fix an issue when mutliple validators with the same html attributes on the same field caused a .net exception.
 With the new logic, the first added validator takes priority.